 The peas will lose their green colour if you cook them for too long so don’t add them until the end.

 Pour the stew into a wide baking dish.
 You want to make sure you have at least an inch of room at the top, otherwise it will bubble over and you’ll have to clean your oven.

 Now get the puff pastry ready and preheat the oven.

 You can buy puff pastry in a roll that’s ready to use.
 Or, you can buy it in blocks that you roll out.
 Either is fine.
 If you have to roll it out just sprinkle a little flour on a clean dry surface and roll from the centre outwards, rotating the pastry so you end up with the right shape.

 Pro tip – you can roll the puff pastry between two sheets of parchment paper for easy clean up.
 But, the paper will slide around so you may have to anchor it some how – I actually let the paper hang over the edge of the counter and used my body to hold it in place.
 It might’ve looked funny but it worked.

 Flop the pastry over the dish of stew and trim any excess pastry.
 Or scrunch it or fold it.
 It doesn’t matter.
 The beauty of Chicken Pot Pie is it’s a rustic dish so it doesn’t have to look perfect.

 But, if you score the top in a criss cross pattern with a sharp knife it looks really nice.
 And, brushing an egg wash over top before cooking gives it a shiny golden colour.

 Since the filling is still warm you just need to cook it until the pastry is puffed up and golden.

-Since you’ve got a complete meal in one dish you don’t have to serve this with anything.
+You’ve got a complete meal in one dish so you don’t have to serve this with anything.
 Just dig in.